TheArcticGiraffe/The-Southern-Campaign-Wiki/Session Notes/Session 1 - The Ruins.md

 12th of Lent in 621, start in the town of Dolgovat.

-A set of adventurers, who have3 each gotten a mission today.
+A set of adventurers, who have each gotten a mission today.
 They have accepted a quest to seek out a magical relic within a set of ancient ruins. this quest, granted by [[Verica Tomic]], slightly less than legal, but we will keep our noses clean.

 Each of our characters will make their way towards the ruins.